ns-r/ns-links/content/vocations/transport.md

 ### UIP (unit induction program)
-The following activities will take place over a period of 3 weeks:

-1. **Vehicle camoflouge**

-    This involves learning how to put the camoflouge net over the 5-tonner.
-It's a 1 day outfield activity.

-2.  **Fire movment**

-    The same fire movement you did in fieldcamp, except that you start in a 5-tonner.

-3. **ATP (advanced train-fire package)**
-4. **Chemical defense**

-    This involves

-      - Theory lessons on using the MOPP suit
-      - Suiting up in MOPP4 and doing 5BX in a room full of tear gas
+Certain training is done (removed to ensure no confidential information is leaked).

-Apart from the above, there's PT thrice a week, and an IPPT on the last week.
+There's PT thrice a week, and an IPPT on the last week.

 The UIP is **stay-in**, without nights out.
 Marching is required.